-The State Academy of Fine Arts Karlsruhe offers the following courses:
+At the State Academy of Fine Arts Karlsruhe students can pursue any of the following courses of study:

-— Bachelor of Fine Arts, Art Teacher with Visual Arts
+— Bachelor of Fine Arts: Art Teaching in the Visual Arts

-The State Academy of Fine Arts Karlsruhe sees itself as a place where the established artistic disciplines are put to the test and made to prove their relevance for today’s artists in the face of new developments.
-But, at the same time, current forms of expression are measured against the accomplishments of older traditions.
-This sort of productive dialogue of media and genres corresponds to the ideal of an art community which involves both the students and the teachers.
+The State Academy of Fine Arts Karlsruhe sees itself as a place where established artistic disciplines are put to the test and made to prove their relevance for the artist of today in the face of new developments.
+At the same time, however, the latest forms of expression are measured against the accomplishments of older traditions.
+This form of productive dialogue with media and genres is in keeping with our ideal of an art community in which both students and instructors are actively involved.

-The State Academy of Fine Arts Karlsruhe largely attributes its good reputation to its conscious focus on Fine Art (painting, sculpture, and drawing) which it openly champions as a creative process in permanent exchange with ever-changing media.
-This alignment with the central areas of artistic expression hasn’t just proved itself in the past and led to boundarycrossing expansions of the artistic spectrum, it also attests to the academy’s current position as one of the most prominent art colleges in the Federal Republic of Germany.
+Our Academy owes its considerable reputation in no small part to its consciously chosen focus on the Fine Arts –painting, sculpture and drawing – which it openly champions as an ongoing creative process in constant dialogue with the ever-changing media.
+This unrelenting attention to central areas of artistic expression has not only proved its worth in the past and repeatedly led to border-transcending extensions of the artistic spectrum, but it also confirms the Academy’s current position as one of the foremost art colleges in all of Germany.